9 Tips For Managing Your Customer Receivables

 What Types of Car Expenses Can Business Owners Deduct

 Access to a car can be crucial to running a small business effectively.
-Costs of ownership, however, can be high, especially in the early stages when your business is not hugely profitable.
-Luckily, Revenue Canada and Revenue Quebec allows individuals and corporations who use their cars to generate income, to deduct the relevant expenses.
-Since there are many different situations that can arise with car expenses and also due to potential manipulation, both CRA and RQ provide detailed guidance on the subject.
-Below are some of the main provisions that impact small business owners:
+Costs of ownership, however, can be high relative to your revenues, especially in the early stages when your business is not hugely profitable.
+Luckily, Revenue Canada (CRA) and Revenue Quebec (RQ) allow both unincorporated/self employed individuals and owners/employees of corporations, who use their cars to generate income, to deduct the relevant expenses.
+Both CRA and RQ provide detailed guidance and have specific rules relating to the write off of car expenses.
+I discuss some of the main provisions that impact small business owners in this article and provide guidance on the differences between unincorporated (self employed/small business) owners and corporations.

 Guidance on Deducting Home Office Expenses